What Is Comedone Extraction, and Should You Do It?

-In addition, some beauty salons offer extractions for inflammatory lesions like papules and pustules and even for cystic acne lesions like nodules and cysts.
-For pustules, what they likely mean by "extraction" is popping pimples.
+Some beauty salons offer extractions for inflammatory lesions like pustules, which are red lesions with a white or yellow center.
+In this case what they likely mean by "extraction" is popping pimples.
 It's fine to have this done by a professional or learn the proper way to do it yourself.
-For nodules or cysts, attempting extraction is a very bad idea and will likely leave scars.
-Therefore, do not be tempted by offers to perform extractions on nodules or cysts.
+However, for nodules or cysts, attempting extraction is a very bad idea and will likely leave scars.

 What to Expect During Comedone Extraction

 If you decide to book an appointment for comedone extraction, here is what you can expect: